"There is no force on earth more powerful than an idea whose time has come."

 - Victor Hugo

 Member: American Economic Association, Society of Professional Journalists, United States Press Association.
-Institute of Chartered Financial Analysts, Robotic Industries Association, Member IEEE.
+Institute of Chartered Financial Analysts, Robotic Industries Association (now A3 Automation), Member IEEE.

 The Bot Brief is a weekly newsletter designed for economists, investment specialists, journalists, and academicians.
 It receives no remuneration from any companies that may from time to time be featured in the brief and its commentaries, analysis, opinions, and research represent the subjective view of Balcones Investment Research, LLC.
 Due to the complex and rapidly changing nature of the subject matter, the company makes no assurances as to the absolute accuracy of the material presented.